satellite-image-deep-learning/techniques/README.md

 * [glacier_mapping](https://github.com/krisrs1128/glacier_mapping) -> Mapping glaciers in the Hindu Kush Himalaya, Landsat 7 images, Shapefile labels of the glaciers, Unet with dropout

 ### Instance segmentation
 In instance segmentation, each individual 'instance' of a segmented area is given a unique lable.
-For detection of very small objects this may a good approach, but it can struggle seperating individual areas that are closely spaced.
+For detection of very small objects this may a good approach, but it can struggle seperating individual objects that are closely spaced.
 * [Instance segmentation of center pivot irrigation system in Brazil](https://github.com/saraivaufc/instance-segmentation-maskrcnn) using free Landsat images, mask R-CNN & Keras
 * [Oil tank instance segmentation with Mask R-CNN](https://github.com/georgiosouzounis/instance-segmentation-mask-rcnn) with [accompanying article](https://medium.com/@georgios.ouzounis/oil-storage-tank-instance-segmentation-with-mask-r-cnn-77c94433045f) using Keras & Airbus Oil Storage Detection Dataset on Kaggle

 ## Object detection
 Put a box around individual objects in an image.
 A good introduction to the challenge of performing object detection on aerial imagery is given in [this paper](https://arxiv.org/abs/1902.06042v2).
 In summary, images are large and objects may comprise only a few pixels, easily confused with random features in background.
 In general object detecion performs well on large objects, and gets increasingly difficult as the objects get smaller & more densely packed.
 Model accuracy falls off rapidly as resolution degrades, so it is common for object detection to use very high resolution imagery, e.g. 30cm RGB.
+For very small objects it may be appropriate to treat counting as a regression problem, or even try instance segmentation.
 * [Super-Resolution and Object Detection](https://medium.com/the-downlinq/super-resolution-and-object-detection-a-love-story-part-4-8ad971eef81e) -> Super-resolution is a relatively inexpensive enhancement that can improve object detection performance
 * [Tackling the Small Object Problem in Object Detection](https://blog.roboflow.com/tackling-the-small-object-problem-in-object-detection)
 * [Satellite Imagery Multiscale Rapid Detection with Windowed Networks (SIMRDWN)](https://github.com/avanetten/simrdwn) -> combines some of the leading object detection algorithms into a unified framework designed to detect objects both large and small in overhead imagery.
 Train models and test on arbitrary image sizes with YOLO (versions 2 and 3), Faster R-CNN, SSD, or R-FCN.